Dynamic covariate balancing: estimating treatment effects over time with potential local projections: Additional numerical studies

 We simulate the outcome model over each period using non-linear dependence between the outcome, covariates, and past outcomes.
 The function that we choose for the dependence of the outcome with the past outcome and covariates follows similarly to \cite{athey2018approximate}, where, differently, here, such dependence structure is applied not only to the first covariate only (while keeping a linear dependence with the remaining ones) but to all covariates, making the scenarios more challenging for the DCB method.
 Formally, the DGP is the following:

 and similarly for $Y_3(d_1, d_2, d_3)$, with also including covariates and outcomes in period $T = 2$.
 Coefficients $\beta$ are obtained from the sparse model formulation discussed in the main text.
-Results are collected in Table \ref{tab:misspecified}.
+Results are collected in Table \ref{tab:misspecified} for the MSE and for the bias and variance in the subsequent tables below.
 Interestingly, we observe that DCB performs relatively well under the misspecified model, even if our method does not use any information on the propensity score.
 We also note that our adaptation of the double lasso to dynamic setting performs comparable or better in the presence of two periods only or a sparse structure.
 However, as the number of periods increase or sparsity decreases Double Lasso's performance deteriorates.

+Finally, we observe that DCB outperforms AIPW, with a known propensity score.
+The main reason is due to the instability of the inverse probability weights in dynamic settings.
+Because these weights define the joint probability of treatment assignments, these can exhibit instability (poor overlap) in small samples, increasing the variance of the AIPW estimator.
+This behavior can be observed as we decompose the bias and variance of AIPW: whereas AIPW has a smaller finite sample bias than DCB with a misspecified model, its variance is substantially larger.